 There are several foods that can increase inflammation in our bodies and there are also several foods that may help the body fight inflammation.
 I will share some of these foods below.
 I also want to share several other lifestyle habits that may increase our risks for inflammation.

-Lifestyle Facts that Increase Inflammation in Our Body:
+Here are some Lifestyle Factors that Increase Inflammation in Our Body

 - Genetics & Family History: Although, we can’t pick our parents and grandparents, I wanted to share that if someone in our family has had a history of chronic disease that this can increase our risk also.
 In addition, there is a lot that you can do to fight high levels of inflammation inside of our bodies.